jkeay/CoD-Portal-Mod/README.md

 ## Contributing

-Anyone is allowed to contribute towards this mod, please be sure to adhear to the [GNU license](https://github.com/WARDOGSK93/CoD-Portal-Mod/blob/T7/LICENSE)
+Anyone is allowed to contribute towards this mod, please be sure to adhere to the [GNU license](https://github.com/WARDOGSK93/CoD-Portal-Mod/blob/T7/LICENSE)

 Please ensure that the changes you wish to make do not already exist in a existing pull request or the mod itself.